-Are you visitors getting stuck when they get to your products?
+Are your visitors getting stuck when they get to your products?
 Utilize these 17 actionable tactics to build product detail pages that convert.

-An ecommerce product detail page design can often make or break a sale.
+An ecommerce product details page design can often make or break a sale.

 Every point along the customer’s journey from research to purchase is important.
 There is one place, though, where the customer is called upon to make a choice of exceptional consequence.

 That special spot is your product detail page.
-It’s there that the prospect will determine whether to purchase your product or keep looking.
+It’s there that the potential customer will determine whether to purchase your product or keep looking.

 That means your product detail page design must do three things well: